rland93/mlsuio/content/posts/wikipedia-ostritch.md

 ---
-title: "wikipedia"
+title: 'Wikipedia Articles Written by a Single Author: Ostritches'
+author: Mike Sutherland
+date: 2022-02-05
+draft: False
+tags: ['wikipedia', 'misc']
 ---
 I love reading wikipedia articles that are written very obviously by a single person who is highly passionate about some obscure topic.
-You sort of just need to read one, and then you might understand why it's such an awesome thing.
+You only need to read one to understand why it's such an awesome thing.
 I'm collecting these, so if you see one shoot me an email or something.

-I'm going to collect them and sort of just rate them right here on this website.
-Or document them.
-I feel like someone needs to recognize the work being put in by single, sole, anonymous wikipedia people.
-Here is the list.
+This post is part of a series about such articles.

 ## Ostritches